Not Very Resilient

 Will AI replace Glass Blowers & Finishers?

 In part.
-We think AI will eventually automate a real share of this work, but the hands-on, judgment-heavy core of glass craft still belongs to humans for now.
+We think AI will eventually automate a real share of this work, but the hands-on, heat-and-instinct side of glass craft still belongs to humans for now.

 Sources